jaewan7599/L3AE_CIKM2025/README.md

 ```

 #### Arguments
 - See more arguments in `encoder/config/modelconf` for each model.
-You can also find arguments in `encoder/config/configurator.py` or `encoder/config/linear_configurator.py`.
+You can also find arguments in `encoder/config/configurator.py` and `encoder/config/linear_configurator.py`.
-- dataset: games, toys, and books (amazon 2023 datasets)
+- dataset: Games, Toys, and Books (amazon 2023 datasets)
 - linear models
     - EASE, GF-CF, BSPM, SGFCF, Collective EASE, Addictive EASE, and **L^3AE**
+    - `L3AE_Collective` and `L3AE_Addictive` models are fusion variants of **L^3AE**.
 - non-linear models
-    - LightGCN, SimGCL, RLMRec-Con-LightGCN, RLMRec-Gen-LightGCN, RLMRec-Con-SimGCL, RLMRec-Con-SimGCL
+    - LightGCN, SimGCL, RLMRec-Con-LightGCN, RLMRec-Gen-LightGCN, RLMRec-Con-SimGCL, RLMRec-Con-SimGCL, AlphaRec